guimaraesadev/python-sci/README.md

 Python is an extremely simple and versatile programming language, because, as its syntax is modern and objective, it was designed for developers to write instructions with fewer lines of code. <br>
 In this case, because it is easy to understand, it was a language that gained popularity among companies due to its lean code.
 In addition, it has a large number of libraries available to assist in our daily lives, and it has a large community of developers.

+## 📂 Organization;
+Each folder corresponds to a bootcamp day.
+Each folder contains a README file explaining what went inside and what technologies and libraries were used.

+## ⏰ Day to day
+- Day 1: Work with Variables in Python to Manage Data
+- Day 2: Understanding Data Types and How to Manipulate Strings;